nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 <br>

-Below is our Graphical abstract summarizing the key we steps to achieve this.
+Below is our Graphical abstract summarizing the key steps we took to achieve this.

 ![Graphical Abstract](Graphic_Abstract-Genomics-Two-A.png)
 Figure 1: Graphical Abstract for Genomics-Two-A